The Best Partners Have A Different Mind-set.

 At its most basic level outsourcing is conducted using a pure transactional model.
 Through the adoption of this model services are purchased and paid for relational to the requested task and the associated activity.
 Transactional business models have been in existence for centuries, the idea of paying someone to do something is not new.
 However difficulties start to arise when the complexity, variability and the mutual dependency also starts to increase as a part of the transaction.

 Transactional outsourcing is by its very nature an at arm’s length arrangement.
-Contract givers who adopt this model do not normally wish to engage in a dialogue or contribute any resource, time or effort in achieving the required output.
-There are a number of reasons behind this route as presented in the table below but in essence it all comes down to a decision as to whether a company wants to spend the time/effort to “make” themselves or buy it in.
+Contract givers who adopt this model does not normally wish to engage in a dialogue or contribute any resource, time or effort in achieving the required output.
+There are a number of reasons behind this route as presented in the table below, but in essence it all comes down to a decision as to whether a company wants to spend the time/effort to “make” themselves or buy it in.

 Primary drivers for transactional outsourcing.

 |Reasons to Outsource||Why?|

 |Non-core||Know what you do and do it well, use the talents and skills of others.|

 |Adds competitive advantage||Present a wider package of capabilities than the opposition.|

 |Creates arm’s length relationship||Pick and choose at will, no relationship, loyalty no shared outcomes.|